There are now 3 possible online modes for units:

 - Students are able to (1) demonstrate an understanding of how junior secondary students learn mathematical concepts and skills; (2) explain the development of a conceptual framework for effective learning and teaching of mathematics in the junior secondary school, through the critical analysis of theory, policies and evidence-based practice; (3) demonstrate applied knowledge of the Australian curriculum and the Western Australian curriculum, syllabus, learning outcomes, and scope and sequence documents for secondary Mathematics (and awareness of Mathematics F–6); (4) demonstrate sound pedagogical content knowledge for junior secondary school mathematics, through the development of sequential lesson plans and programs; (5) implement evidence-based teaching resources, including ICT and assistive technologies, to enhance student learning in mathematics; (6) apply a range of assessment and evaluation processes and strategies, including diagnostic and dynamic assessments; and (7) demonstrate an awareness of state and national professional associations for teachers of mathematics.

-- Indicative assessments in this unit are as follows: (1) lesson plans; (2) learning program; and (3) professional conduct.
+- Indicative assessments in this unit are as follows: (1) lesson plans; (2) learning program; and (3) teaching resources and presentation.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the lesson plans, learning program, and professional conduct components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the lesson plans, learning program, and teaching resources and presentation components.

 - Unit Coordinator(s)